Subsurface Scattering

 wrapped into a BRDF model and therefore ignored the transport of

 light through the material.
-At MIT, I developed techniques based on
+At MIT, we developed techniques based on photon

-and path tracing to simulate the darkerning of many
+mapping and path tracing to simulate the darkening of many

 wet materials as well as the translucency of